SQLBitsOrg/sqlbitsio/README.md

+# SQLBits.io short links

+This repo will create sqlbits.io shortlinks

+You can see the existing short links here https://sqlbits.io/whatdowehave/

 # How to create a new short link for sqlbits.io in the browser

 To create a new short link, you need to create a new file in the root of this repository.